kawansoft/aceql-http/README.md

 See the www.aceql.com/pricing page for more information.

 **database name: This should be understood as the applicative name of the database to which your applications connect.
-Examples of database names: “sales,” “inventory” and ”employees” This differs of course from the database product name like “MySQL” and “SQL Server.”*
+Examples of database names: “sales,” “inventory” and ”employees”.
+This differs of course from the database product name like “MySQL” and “SQL Server.”*

 # Download and Installation